BCghadmin/mkdocs-bc/docs/banklink/banklink_index.en.md

 ## Configuring the Bank Interface

+### Setting up using assisted setup

+Go to Assisted Setup and select Set-Up OIXIO Bank Link.

+![Conf Bank Interface with Assisted setup][1]

+Bank Link Set-up page opens, where you need to perform necessary actions and proceed to the next steps using the Next button.

+![Assisted setup][2]

+### Manual setup

-Open Bank Interface settings in Business Central and select the bank to be integrated from the Bank Channels block.
+Open Bank Link Setup in Business Central and select the bank to be integrated from the Bank Channels block.
 The fields to be configured differ by bank.

-![Conf Bank Interface][13]
+![Conf Bank Interface][3]

 For **SWED SGW**, fill in the Agreement ID, API Key (Client ID), and Password fields, then upload the certificate using the Add Certificate button on the menu bar:

-![SWED SGW configuration example][1]
+![SWED SGW configuration example][4]

 For **SEB BGW**, fill in the Agreement ID field and add the certificate.